rdkcentral/rdk-halif-device_settings/docs/pages/ds-host_halSpec.md

 ### Build Requirements

-The source code should build into a shared library for Device Settings as this module is a part of Device Settings and must be named as `libdshal.so`.
+The source code must build into a shared library for Device Settings as this module is a part of Device Settings and must be named as `libdshal.so`.
 The build mechanism must be independent of Yocto.

 ### Variability Management